-I have never heard or experienced anything in particular to the safety concerns of the travelers in Ladakh, in my last 9 years of experience with traveling to Leh Ladakh.
-There have been a couple of instances when unrest in the valley especially in Kashmir may have disrupted the traffic movement but in general, Ladakh remained safe, especially in the tourist areas.
+I have never heard or experienced anything in particular to the safety concerns of the travelers in Ladakh, in my last nine years of experience with traveling to Leh Ladakh.
+There have been a couple of instances when unrest in the valley, especially in Kashmir, may have disrupted the traffic movement.
+Still, in general, Ladakh remained safe, especially in the tourist areas.

 Q31.
 Is it safe to travel on Srinagar Leh Highway during 15 August or Independence day?

 In general, it is fine to travel on Srinagar Leh Highway during Independence Day.
-The tourist areas remain safe mostly but bandhs can affect the traffic movement.
-It is always advised that you leave the Srinagar city in the early morning hours in such cases.
+The tourist areas remain safe mostly, but bandhs can affect the traffic movement.
+I always advise that you leave the Srinagar city in the early morning hours in such cases.

-Usually, these bandhs are pre-declared and hence you can leave the city in early morning hours judging the situation before the bandh gets active.
-As long as you can stick to the main highway and tourist areas, in general, there are no issues on traveling on Srinagar Leh Highway.
-It is recommended to follow the news during your travel days.
+Usually, these bandhs are pre-declared, and hence you can leave the city in early morning hours judging the situation before the bandh gets active.
+As long as you can stick to the main highway and tourist areas, in general, there are no issues with traveling on Srinagar Leh Highway.
+I recommend you to follow the news during your travel days.

 Also, you can skip the stay at Srinagar and move to Sonamarg the same day you plan to reach Srinagar.
 But, it adds about four more hours to the day’s journey.

-If you or your family is really concerned about Kashmir situation, I will suggest that you travel to Ladakh from Manali Leh Highway.
+If you or your family are really concerned about the Kashmir situation, I will suggest that you travel to Ladakh from Manali Leh Highway.

-Having said that, as it is August and monsoon, you will definitely face monsoon hassles as described in the previous section of this article/book.
+Having said that, as it is August and monsoon, you will definitely face monsoon hassles as described in the previous section of this article.

 Q32.
 Do I need a travel agent for my trip to Leh Ladakh?